-Independent Water Networks will match or better the incumbent's charges and will offer a 2.5% discount against the charges set by Affinity Water to customers on the Site for the 2023-24 charging year.
-This discount is to be reviewed annually.
-There are further savings for customers who opt to pay by Direct Debit or via e-billing.
+Independent Water Networks will match or better the incumbent's charges and will offer a 2.5% discount against the charges set by South West Water to customers on the Site, to be reviewed annually.
+There are also savings to those opting to pay by Direct Debit or via ebilling.